JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 ## 5. Visual Output

 The visual output will show the result of the vehicle detection in form of bounding boxes on the original image.
-The the amount of detected cars will be shown as well.
+The amount of detected cars will be shown as well.
 An example of the output is shown in the images below.

 ![alt text][image7]

 ## 6. Pipeline

-After I applied a feature extraction, the searching window technique and removed the false positives and combined overlapping detections to the test images I detected the vehicles and draw bounding boxes and the result onto the original image.
+After I applied a feature extraction, the searching window technique, removed the false positives and combined overlapping detections I am able to detect the vehicles in the image and draw bounding boxes as well as the result onto the original image.
 Now, I need to create a pipeline which executes all those steps.
 In the end I just need to run the pipeline to detect vehicles in a given video and output a new video showing the results.

 ![result_video](./result_video.gif)

 ## 7. Discussion
-In this project I experiences how well the features extraction must be choosen to generate an appropriate prediction accurancy of the classifier.
-Also generating the inbput pixels for the classifier by defining the dimension and parameter of the searching windows can have a hughe impact.
-That means, to have a good car detection the input while training and running a classifier is crucial.
+In this project I experienced how well the features extraction must be choosen to generate an appropriate prediction accurancy of the classifier.
+Also generating input pixels for the classifier by defining the dimensions and parameter of the searching windows can have a huge impact on the prediction.
+That means, to have a good car detection the input for training as well as running a classifier is crucial.

-With more difficult lighting and illumination conditions I could think of a higher failing rate of my pipeline.
+With more difficult light and illumination conditions I could think of a higher failing rate of my pipeline.
-Further improvements to make my vehicle detection more robust could be:
+Further improvements to make to my vehicle detection more robust could be:

   * use a better combination of feature extraction or better choosen parameter
   * use a diffrent kind of classifier, maybe a decision tree
   * using a neural network instead of a classifier
-  * optimizing the multi-window search further for better speed and accuracy
+  * optimizing the multi-window search further for better speed and accurancy